-time, and if women increase the number of days worked there are financial disincentives through increased tax, lost payments and out-of-pocket childcare expenses.21 As the policy landscape continues to evolve, it will remain important to focus on interactions between Australian personal income tax, family payment and childcare support systems to ensure these do not deter Australian women with young children from increasing their workforce participation.22
+than men due to persistence in the gendered nature of caring.
+More women than men work parttime, and if women increase the number of days worked there are financial disincentives through increased tax, lost payments and out-of-pocket childcare expenses.
+As the policy landscape continues to evolve, it will remain important to focus on interactions between Australian personal income tax, family payment and childcare support systems to ensure these do not deter Australian women with young children from increasing their workforce participation.

-Business and industry
+2.5.3 Business and industry